Description of Classes:

 Beginning & Continuing

-For the student who has completed at least six months of the beginning course.
+For the student who has completed at least six months of the beginning and beginning/continuing courses.
 It builds on the study of fundamental poses and introduces inversions and back arches.
 Home practice is highly encouraged.

 For those continuing students with a personal practice and an understanding of how to work with their specific needs.